 - Letter knowledge

-Again, therapy for a school-aged child will look quite different depending on each child's individual areas of need, strengths, and learning styles.
-Also, therapy will include materials from a child's school curriculum as able.
+Again, therapy for a school-aged child will look different depending on each child’s individual areas of need and strengths.
+Also, therapy will include materials from a child’s school curriculum as able.

 Some typical areas of intervention include: